microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## Glossary

-- Blob: immutable binary data (e.g. a Fluid blob).
+- Blob: binary data that is uploaded to and downloaded from a storage service.
+Blobs are content-addressable and therefore immutable.
   > Note: Blobs may contain references to other blobs.
 - Chunk: a contiguous region of the tree.
 Every node in the tree belongs to a chunk.
 Chunks can be serialized into compact binary representations and stored in blobs; multiple chunks might fit in a single blob.
   > Note: The region of the tree captured by a chunk has a "shape".
 The shape of the chunk must be known to retrieve the nodes from within it.
 For extra efficient compaction when encoding, chunks with identical shapes can share the same shape metadata.